mihai2000q/ConsiliumTempus-be/docs/domain/aggregates/Aggregate.Workspace.md

 - **Delete Personal Workspace** when the workspace is personal, it cannot be deleted (not even by their owner)
 - **Leave Owned** when the workspace cannot be left by their owner
 - **Collaborator Not Found** when the collaborator cannot be found within the workspace
+- **Kick Yourself** when the user tries to kick themselves from the workspace
+- **Kick Owner** when the user tries to kick the owner of the workspace

 ### Value Objects